Guide to the Budget documents

 The Wellbeing Budget is the main source of Budget information.
-It sets out the Government's priorities for the Budget, the approach taken to develop it, and all new initiatives included in Budget 2019.
+It sets out the Government’s priorities for the Budget, the approach taken to develop it, and a summary of all initiatives included in Budget 2020.
 It also contains reports on fiscal strategy and child poverty, as required under the Public Finance Act 1989.
-These outline respectively the Government's short-term fiscal intentions and long-term fiscal objectives, and how the Government is progressing towards its child poverty targets.
+These outline respectively the Government’s short-term fiscal intentions and long-term fiscal objectives, and how the Government is progressing towards its child poverty targets.
 The Summary of Budget Initiatives document is incorporated as an annex.

 The Budget Speech is the Budget Statement the Minister of Finance delivers at the start of Parliament's Budget debate.
 The Budget Statement generally focuses on the overall fiscal and economic position, the Government’s policy priorities and how those priorities will be funded.